Cyberlorians/Workbooks/readme.md

-For Conditional-Access-Change-Dashboard-MAG Workbook please review the original authors doc [here](https://danielchronlund.com/category/conditional-access/).
+## Conditional-Access-Change-Dashboard-MAG ## Workbook please review the original authors doc [here](https://danielchronlund.com/category/conditional-access/).
 Again, this has been modified by Cyberlorians to work in AzureUSGovernment.
 Thank you Daniel Chronlund for the original content.